rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 I think of such annotating work as a poor man's REPL.
 It can be tedious.

-The issue in this particular case is that, not only `item.body.getAsync` has two overloads, but the one I want is accepting union type argument and the callback is optional:
+The issue in this particular case is that, not only `item.body.getAsync` has two overloads, but the one I want is accepting a union type argument and the callback is optional:

 ```JavaScript
 (method) Office.Body.getAsync(coercionType: string | Office.CoercionType